FuelRats/api.fuelrats.com/README.md

     npm run dev

-This will ensure that Mongo is running as a service and start the API itself on whatever port you've set in `config.json`.
-You'll also need to make sure that Elasticsearch is running by either executing `elasticsearch` in your terminal or starting it as a service ([Windows](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-service-win.html)|[Mac OS X](http://stackoverflow.com/questions/22850247/installing-elasticsearch-on-osx-mavericks/#answer-22855889)|[Linux](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-service.html)).
+This will ensure that Mongo is running as a service and start the API itself on either port 8080 or whatever port you've set in `config.json`.

 ## Development